 Example:

 Hi.
 You've reached Teflon Carpeting.
-Our business is located at 103 Maple Pine Street, Atlanta, Georgia....
+Our business is located at 103 Pine Street, in Atlanta, Georgia.

-Most callers expect their call to be answered.
-Once they realize that your office is currently closed, the most important piece of information they probably want to know is your standard business hours.
+Most callers expect their call to be answered by a person.
+So, once they hear your office is closed, they probably want to know your standard business hours.

-While this information can be tucked behind a phone menu option, it's best to state it upfront in your after hours recording.
-This way, callers can decide whether to call back at a better time, or leave a voicemail message.
+While this information can be tucked behind a phone menu option, it's best to state it upfront in your recording because this is something most callers want to know.
+With this info, they can decide whether to call back at a better time, or leave a voicemail message.

 Example:

 You've reached Big Apple Cleaners.
 We are currently closed.
-Our regular business hours are from 9 am to 9 pm, Monday through Friday.
-If you would like to leave a voicemail, please include your name and phone number, and we'll respond to you as soon as possible.
+Our regular business hours are from 9 a.m. to 9 p.m., Monday through Friday.
+If you would like to leave a voicemail, include your name and phone number, and we'll call you back as soon as possible.
 Thank you and have a nice day.

 3. Offer Clear Next Steps

-For many small businesses, the announcement will send the caller straight to a voicemail box.
-But larger organizations may decide to direct callers to a phone menu or forward the call to an external destination, depending on the situation.
-These options can include:
+For many small businesses, the announcement will route the caller straight to a voicemail box.
+But, depending on the situation, larger organizations may decide to direct callers to a phone menu or forward the call to an external destination.
+Calls can be routed to:

 If you have a business VoIP phone system that offers an auto attendant feature, you should be able to create a phone menu fairly easily.
 Be sure to state which key the caller should press to select an option on the menu.